 The liturgical colour for this season is purple (usually a deep, "royal" purple as opposed to the lighter, red-violet shade of purple associated with Lent: see para 356 of the GIRM).
-In the time of Innocent III (1198–1216) black was often used to emphasize the penitential character of the season; in England, the Sarum Use prescribed blue which is still used today in many Anglican churches.
+In the time of Innocent III (1198–1216) black was often used to emphasize the penitential character of the season; in England, the Sarum Use also prescribed black, although blue is sometimes used in some Anglican churches.
 On the third Sunday of Advent, Gaudete Sunday, rose vestments may be worn.

 Like Lent, Advent is a preparatory season.
 It is a season of looking forward and waiting for something wonderful— for the annual celebration of Christ's birth, and for the time when Christ will come again.

 During Advent, we are asked, in the words of the old Catholic Encyclopedia:

 - to prepare ourselves worthily to celebrate the anniversary of the Lord's coming into the world as the incarnate God of love,

 - to make our souls fitting abodes for the Redeemer who comes to us in Holy Communion and through grace, and thereby